Edward Cecil Mitford

-Brigadier Edward Cecil Osbaldeston Mitford Military Cross was a British officer in the British Army during the Second World War and after.
+Brigadier Edward Cecil Osbaldeston Mitford, MC (20 November 1908 – 16 July 2002) was a British officer in the British Army during the Second World War and after.
 He was an explorer of the Sahara desert before the war which was instrumental in his becoming one of the original members of the Long Range Desert Group.
 He later commanded five armoured regiments (three in action) and an armoured brigade.

 He was also a member of the Mitford family from Northumberland.

 History

 Early life

 Born in London on 20 November 1908, Edward Cecil Osbaldeston Mitford was the son of an officer in the British Indian Army.
 He was educated at the Haileybury and Imperial Service College and the Royal Military College, Sandhurst.
 After graduating from Sandhurst he was commissioned into the 3rd Battalion, Royal Tank Corps.
 In the 1930s Mitford was one of several young army officers who started exploring the interior of the Libyan Desert.
 He learned to speak Arabic and was involved in the development of the sun compass.
 He was posted to Palestine in 1936 during the Arab revolt in Palestine.
 In the following year he married his first wife Margaret Greaves.